Minnesota Court Records

 What is a Misdemeanor in Minnesota?

-Misdemeanors in Minnesota are offenses that are less severe than felonies which mean that it is punishable by not more than one year imprisonment.
+Misdemeanors in Minnesota are offenses less serious than felonies and are punishable by up to one year in jail.
 These offenses are not seen as grievous and may include violations of ordinances and other rules of any political subdivision of the state.

-Penalties may also include fines, parole, restitution, or other sanctions given at the discretion of the judge or by the affected public bodies.
-As with felonies, penalties may be influenced by circumstances surrounding the crime like age of offender and affected persons, prior criminal history, and other factors.
+Penalties may also include fines, parole, restitution, or other sanctions authorized at the discretion of the judge or by the affected public bodies.
+As with felonies, penalties may be influenced by circumstances surrounding the crime, such as the age of offender and the victim, prior criminal history, and other factors.

 Categories of Misdemeanors in Minnesota

-Misdemeanor (standard): The Minnesota legislature defines this as a crime punishable by imprisonment not exceeding 90 days, a fine not exceeding $1,000, or both.
+Misdemeanor (standard): The Minnesota legislature defines this as an offense punishable by up to 90 days, a fine not exceeding $1,000, or both.

 What are some examples of Misdemeanors in Minnesota?